-Also, with regard to the facilities other than PFRF of the Fukushima Fuels and materials Department, the Safe Work Manual of the Irradiation Fuel and Material Testing Facilities (south zone) will be revised to include description on the management of record concerning storage (safekeeping) and handling of owned nuclear fuel material.
+Also, with regard to the facilities other than PFRF of the Fukushima Fuels and materials Department, the Safe Work Manual of the Irradiation Fuel and Material Testing Facilities (south zone) will be revised to include description on the management of record concerning storage (safekeeping) and handling of nuclear fuel material it possesses.

-The Alpha-Gamma Section will add the work manual etc. clarifying the work procedures (including oxidation heating treatment) for ensuring appropriate storage (safekeeping) of nuclear fuel material in the document management system.
+The Alpha-Gamma Section will add the work manual etc. in the document management system, clarifying the work procedures (including oxidation heating treatment) for ensuring appropriate storage (safekeeping) of nuclear fuel material.
 Also, the Section will revise the "Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc., to develop the system to systematize and periodically review the points and methods of document review for appropriately formulating and revising the work manuals etc. that are necessary for safely maintaining facilities.

-The Oarai Research and Development Center will revise the quality target of the Center to clarify the measures to implement training concerning the lessons learned from the accident (including the issues identified in the causes) and pay attention to the situation of implementation of the training.
+The Oarai Research and Development Center will revise the quality target of the Center to clarify the measures to implement training concerning the lessons learned from the accident (including the issues identified in the causes) and follow up implementation status of the training.
 The Center will continuously conduct evaluation of the achievement of qualification target and management review.
 Also, the Center will compile the result of the accident and the lessons learned as training material.